edgeryders/dynalist_companion/README.md

 `$ .read users_schema.sql`

-Congratulations !!!
+Congratulations!!!

+## 5. Usage

-Fire your development web app for test:
+Fire up your development web app for testing purposes:

-`$ python app.py`
+    python app.py

-Open your browser and goto `http://127.0.0.1:8080`

-# Misc
+Use it by visiting this URL in your browser: `http://127.0.0.1:8080`

-**Note:** For sending notification in real time `notify.py` needs separate process:
+For sending notification in real time, `notify.py` needs to run in a separate process.
+Start it in a terminal by running:

-Fireup terminal and type:

-`$ python notify.py`
+    python notify.py

-Notification will be pushed in every 10 minutes if there is new tasks or mentions specified by users tag.
-E.g.: `#anu` or `@anu`